 Information about customers and competitors is more available than ever.
 Expertise has been disaggregated.
 Insight has been productized (and in some cases, commoditized).
 And execution has, in many cases, been brought in-house or outsourced to freelancers.

-To understand how that could be, we took a look at each of the four functions understand exactly what type of value the consulting firms are offering — and how various disruptors are, or are not, displacing them.
+To understand just how this has all come about, and what the post-disruption future looks like for the big management consulting firms, we took a look at each of the four consulting functions.
+Our goal was to understand exactly what type of value the consulting firms are offering—and where various disruptors are, or are not, displacing them.

-There was a time when management consultancies hired the best and brightest out of college to sit at desks and manually collect data.
-They used every available resource to understand industries, markets, consumer sentiment, and companies’ product lines.
+There was a time when companies would come to management consultancies with virtually all of their strategic problems, and the consultancies would hire the best and brightest out of college to sit at desks and manually collect the data that would be used to solve them.
+They would use every available resource to understand industries, markets, consumer sentiment, and companies’ product lines.
 Then a senior partner would come in, make sense of the data, package it, and present it to the client.

 A job listing for “Analyst — Healthcare Analytics & Delivery, New Ventures” on McKinsey’s website.